kSiadat/mtDNA_project/About mtDNA.md

 Unlike most DNA where half of the genetic material is inherited from each parent, mtDNA is only ever completley inherited from the mother of the person.

 ## mtDNA diseases
-Mitochondrial diseases are caused in 2 main ways
+Mitochondrial diseases are caused in 2 main ways, and they are all currently not possible to treat by actually correcting the defects in the mtDNA.
 ### Mutation
-The first way is When there are certain mutations in mtDNA or nuclear DNA. mtDNA mutations occur alot more frequently than nuclear DNA mutations, however most of those mutations neutral (they do not affect the mitochondria positivley or negativley). mtDNA are also prone to being damaged by oxidation.
+The first way is When there are certain mutations in mtDNA or nuclear DNA. mtDNA mutations occur a lot more frequently than nuclear DNA mutations, however most of those mutations neutral (they do not affect the mitochondria positivley or negativley). mtDNA are also prone to being damaged by oxidation.
 ### Deletion
 The second way is when sections of mtDNA are deleted.
 The amount of deletions in a tissue has the largest effect on diseases, instead of the size of individual deletions.

 ## Using circos with mtDNA
+Circos is a tool that creates circular diagrams using a dataset.
+It is well suited to mtDNA, because mtDNA is already in a loop as mentioned earlier.
+The diagrams produced by circos are good for showing relationships between large amounts of elements, it also looks nice.

 ## Bibliography
 [https://en.wikipedia.org/wiki/Human_mitochondrial_genetics#Location_of_genes](https://en.wikipedia.org/wiki/Human_mitochondrial_genetics#Location_of_genes)\